openid/eKYC-IDA/openid-ida-verified-claims.md

 `type`: Required with value set to `electronic_record`.

 `check_details`: Optional.
 JSON array representing the checks done in relation to the `evidence`.
+Each member of the `check_details` array has the following requirements:

   * `check_method`: Required.
 String representing the check done.
 For information on predefined `check_method` values see [@!predefined_values_page].
   * `organization`: Optional.
 String denoting the legal entity that performed the check.
 This should be included if the claim provider did not perform the check itself.